zachariahmagee/ee-challenge/README.md

 # Availability Report Processor

 This application reads charger availability data from a file, processes it to calculate uptime percentages for stations, and outputs the results in a sorted format.
+Read the description of the challenge [here](./description/README.md).
+Find the bulk of the logic code [here](./pkg/uptime/uptime.go).

 ## Features